 Contact: Emily Kaltenbach 505-920-5256</p>

-In defense of keeping PTSD as an eligible condition, the New Mexico Medical Cannabis Patient's Alliance, the Drug Policy Alliance, and others are banding together for a campaign they are calling, Don’t Take Away Our Medicine – a Campaign to make sure the voices of patients are heard loud and clear.
-Members of this campaign, including psychiatrists and PTSD patients are scheduled to testify in opposition of the petition.
+In defense of keeping PTSD as an eligible condition, the New Mexico Medical Cannabis Patient's Alliance, the Drug Policy Alliance, and others have banded together for a campaign they are calling, Don’t Take Away Our Medicine – a Campaign to make sure the voices of patients are heard loud and clear.
+Members of this campaign, including psychiatrists and PTSD patients testified in opposition of the petition.

 Today, more than 3,000 New Mexican residents with Post Traumatic Stress Disorder (PTSD) are actively enrolled in our state’s Medical Cannabis Program.
 Many of them are military veterans, patients living with disabilities, and victims of serious trauma and violent crime.